EdRod2922/CycloneLiquors/README.md

 1. Clone the repository.
 2. Set up the database using the provided SQL scripts.
 3. Connect to your local SQL server and execute the scripts.
-4. Populate the database with sample or real data.

 ## Future Improvements
 - Develop a user interface for easier data management.